nazkaken/project_pipeline/README.md

  # Project Pipeline
-## This project uses a continuous delivery pipeline to automate the deployment of the Spring PetClinic web application to a Google Cloud Platform (GCP) environment.
+## This project uses a continuous delivery pipeline to automate the deployment of the PetClinic web application to a Google Cloud Platform (GCP) environment.
-### The pipeline runs on a GitHub Actions workflow and it has a job called *image-build.* This job is responsible for *building a Docker image, tagging it, and pushing it to a container registry* in Google Cloud Platform (GCP).
+### The pipeline runs on a GitHub Actions workflow and it has a job called *image-build.* This job is responsible for *building a Docker image, tagging it, and pushing it to a container registry* in Google Cloud Platform.
 ## **Prerequisites**
 ### Before setting up the pipeline, you'll need to have the following prerequisites:
 * A GitHub account